kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     1. If learning Liberty: <http://localhost:9080/swat/AllocateObject?size=1048576&iterations=300&waittime=1000&retainData=true>

-    1. If learning Traditional WAS: <http://localhost:9081/swat/AllocateObject?size=1048576&iterations=300&waittime=1000&retainData=true>
+    1. If learning WAS traditional: <http://localhost:9081/swat/AllocateObject?size=1048576&iterations=300&waittime=1000&retainData=true>

     1. This will allocate three hundred 1MB objects with a delay of 1 second between each allocation, and hold on to all of them to simulate a leak.